whatyouhide/whatyouhide.github.io/content/posts/2020-02-24-sharing-protobuf-schemas-across-services/index.md

 end
 ```

 There are a couple of peculiar things here.
-First of all, we read the version of the library from a magic `VERSION` file.
+First, we read the version of the library from a magic `VERSION` file.
 We keep this file alongside the `.proto` schemas.
 This file contains the version of the schemas themselves.
 Keeping it alongside the schemas means that we can copy it over in the right places when building libraries for different languages so that the `events_schemas` library can have the same version across all target languages.
 We copy this file to the root of the `events_schemas` Elixir directory before building and publishing the library.
-A similar idea is used for the `PROTOBUF_EX_VERSION` file.
+We use a similar idea for the `PROTOBUF_EX_VERSION` file.
 This file contains the version of the protobuf-elixir library that we use.
 We keep that in a separate file so that we can make sure it's the same between the plugin for the `protoc` compiler as well as the dependency of the `events_schemas` library.

 Other that the things we just talked about, this looks like a pretty standard `mix.exs` file.
 Now, the magic happens in CI.